mohan696matlab/whisper-finetuning-youtube-serise/README.md

-# Whisper Model Fine-Tuning and Text-to-Speech Generation
+# Whisper Model Fine-Tuning and Speech-to-Text Generation

 ## Overview

-This repository contains a video series on fine-tuning the OpenAI Whisper model for text-to-speech tasks.
-The series covers the basics of the Whisper model, how to fine-tune it for a custom dataset, and how to use it to generate audio from text.
+This repository contains a video series on fine-tuning the OpenAI Whisper model for speech-to-text tasks.
+The series covers the basics of the Whisper model, how to fine-tune it for a custom dataset, and how to use it to generate text from audio (multilingual).

 - [Fine tuning  Whisper with Pytorch (Simplest way)  || PART-3](https://youtu.be/vMGSExIql8w)
 - [Word Error Rate || Evaluation of Whisper  || PART-2](https://youtu.be/NOEJo3miOec)